The Jewish Shofar isn’t a “regular” instrument…

 The crying Shevarim blast reminds us of our misconducts in the past year, and the sorrow it has caused us.
 The crying sound is not just a sign of grief.
 Rather, It’s a cry for hope… our hope to meet fulfill our potential next year, and not repeat our mistakes from the last year.

 The Kabbalah says that the three wailing blasts represent the sobbing cry of a Jewish heart.
 A heart that yearns to grow, correct his sins and connect to his creator.

 The Teruah consists of 9 small blasts played one after the other.
 This unique sound resembles an alarm clock designed to give us a spiritual wake-up call… a wake-up call reminding us to atone for our sins and do Teshuva.

 The Tekiah Gedolah is longer than the earlier Tekiah.
 The extended Tekiah blast symbolizes our final cry for atonement and forgiveness for our sins.
 It’s the sound that concludes each set of Shofar blasts.

-Hearing the Shofar blast is a commandment every Jewish person needs to follow during the high holy days, particularly Rosh Hashanah & Yom Kippur.
 It’s crying sound reminds us to evaluate the important things in life, and give us a spiritual wake-up call to return to our correct ways.